block42-blockchain-company/brotocol-token-contracts/contracts/oracle/README.md

 ### `consult_price`

-Multiplies a given amount and last average price in common.
+Converts specified asset amount into other using average price.

 ```json
 {